cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Unsharding - Combining a sequence of aggregate shares into an aggregate result

-Note that the Preparation stage now performs two important functions:
+In contrast to DAFs, the Preparation stage for VDAFs now performs an additional important task: verification of the validity of the recovered output shares.
-Verification and conversion.
-Conversion translates input shares into output shares that are compatible with the aggregation function.
-Verification ensures that aggregating the recovered output shares will not lead to a garbled aggregate result.
+This process ensures that aggregating the output shares will not lead to a garbled aggregate result.

 <!-- For some VDAFs, like Prio3 ({{prio3}}) or Poplar1 ({{poplar1}}), the output
 shares are recovered first, then validated.
 For other protocols, like Prio+